aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/075_namespace/010-enable-namespace.md

 ### 5. Enable hub cluster for webstore workload

-The webstore Namespace applicationset( step 5) only creates webstore namespaces on clusters labeled with workload_webstore: 'true'.
+The webstore Namespace applicationset only creates webstore namespaces on clusters labeled with workload_webstore: 'true'.
 Let's add this label to the hub cluster.

 ```bash
 sed -i "s/#enablewebstore//g" ~/environment/hub/main.tf